keelback-code/the-rhubarb-witch/README.md

 ### Credits (content and media)
-Character class information - research done on dungeons and dragons fandom .com (link) and d&d beyond (link)
+Character class information - research done on dungeons and dragons fandom .com (link) and d&d beyond (link) All HTML and CSS (except the minimal amount of code where marked) is created by Code Institute for the purpose of creating a functioning terminal environment within a webpage.
+Many thanks to CI for this!